Home > Analyses > Healthcare > Pfizer Inc.

 Revenue by Segment

-This pie chart illustrates Pfizer Inc.’s revenue distribution by business segments for the full fiscal year 2024, highlighting the contribution of the Biopharma segment.
+The pie chart illustrates Pfizer Inc.’s revenue distribution by segment for the fiscal year 2025, highlighting key business drivers and segment contributions during this period.

 revenue by segment